reubenson/reubenson.github.io/src/projects/meandering-printing.md

 ---
 layout: project.njk
-title: Ceramic Meandering
+title: Ceramic Meande
 description: 3D printing ceramics at the Haystack Mountain School of Crafts
 media: software, ceramics
 year: 2023
 ---

-_Ceramic Meandering_ was made with 3D-printed porcelain, using the specific means of this technology to frame the evolution of the line in arts and architecture.
+_Ceramic Meander_ was made with 3D-printed porcelain, using the specific means of this technology to frame the evolution of the line in arts and architecture.
 Taking advantage of the fact that 3D-printing can make a single continuous line of clay, I used the Greek meander motif to transform the ornamental line into an architectural form.
 {.project-grid-item-full}

 <figure class="figure-body project-grid-item-4">
   <img src="https://reubenson-portfolio.s3.us-east-1.amazonaws.com/assets/ceramics/haystack-installation.jpeg" alt="image from installation of the meandering ceramics">
-  <figcaption>Final installation of meandering ceramics</figcaption>
+  <figcaption>Final installation of <em>Ceramic Meander</em></figcaption>
 </figure>

 Over the course of a two-week workshop at The Haystack Mountain School of Crafts, I designed, fabricated, and activated various ceramics sculptures.
 In this work, I focused on site-specificity and expression of the line, and [wrote a brief essay about my process](https://medium.com/@reubenson/foray-into-3d-printing-with-clay-at-haystack-207064511cd).